Trapped In A World, Identity And Reality That I Never Made

 Dear George Orwell: you were an optimist.

-7 responses to “Trapped In A World, Identity And Reality That I Never Made”
+7 Responses to “Trapped In A World, Identity And Reality That I Never Made”

-1. Alt-Good Swiftee Avatar
+1. Alt-Good Swiftee Says:

 Homos have this one covered with “bisexuality”, or as I like to call it, run what ya brung debauchery.